lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 #### Stretching after address read
 - When a target device receives a start, the address and R/W bit are written into the ACQ FIFO.
 - If there is no space in the ACQ FIFO to receive such a write, the target stretches the clock after the ACK bit and waits for software to make space.
-- The `acq_full` interrupt is generated to alert software to such a situation.
+- The `acq_stretch` interrupt is generated to alert software to such a situation.

 #### Stretching during write
 - Similar to the scenario above, if the host tries to write a data byte into the ACQ FIFO when there is no available space, the clock is also stretched after the ACK bit.
-- The `acq_full` interrupt is generated to alert software to such a situation.
+- The `acq_stretch` interrupt is generated to alert software to such a situation.

 #### Stretching during read
 - When a target device receives a start and read command, it may stretch the clock for either of the following two reasons.